dojo/cli-build-app/README.md

 #### `bundles`: object

 Useful for breaking an application into smaller bundles, the `bundles` option is a map of webpack bundle names to arrays of modules that should be bundled together.
-For example, with the following configuration both `src/Foo` and `src/Bar` will be grouped in the `foo.[hash].js` bundle:
+For example, with the following configuration, both `src/Foo` and `src/Bar` will be grouped in the `foo.[hash].js` bundle:

 ```
 {